youminds/youminds-sportticker/README.md

 - **Install the rpi-ws2812-server**
   - Log in again via terminal window and SSH
   - Go to https://github.com/tom-2015/rpi-ws2812-server and follow the instructions
-  - Do not install the service
+  - Do NOT install the service
   - Make shure the LED Matrix data in is connected with pin 18
   - Test the display
   - Go to the rpi-ws2812-server directory